Inspections - Public

 Citizens requires a four-point inspection for all property owner, dwelling and mobile home applications for properties more than 20 years old.
 A Florida-licensed inspector will check the home’s electrical system, plumbing, heating/cooling system (HVAC) and roof.
 The inspector must provide the age, type and condition of the wiring, heating and plumbing systems, and roof.
 Any serious hazards or deficiencies (such as exposed wiring, active leaks or evidence of leaks) should be repaired before an application for coverage is submitted.

-Roofs older than 25 years (shingle or other type) or 50 years (tile, slate, clay, concrete or metal) require documentation showing at least three years of remaining useful life.
+Roofs older than 25 years (soft such as shingle or similar) or 50 years (hard such as tile, slate, clay, concrete or metal) require documentation showing at least five years of remaining useful life.
 A Florida-licensed inspector must conduct an inspection of the roof to check for any visible signs of damage or deterioration.
-When a roof has less than three years of remaining useful life, the property owner must provide proof of a full-roof replacement to the inspector before any policy is written on the property.
+When a roof has less than five years of remaining useful life, the property owner must provide proof of a full-roof replacement to the inspector before any policy is written on the property.
 The inspector will complete a Roof Inspection Form verifying the roof is in good condition.

 Wind-Damage Mitigation (For Discount Eligibility)